The Conjuring Universe: Overview

-The franchise consists of three films in the main series: The Conjuring (2013), The Conjuring 2 (2016), and The Conjuring: The Devil Made Me Do It (2021).
-The first two films were directed by James Wan, while the third film was directed by Michael Chaves.
-The first two installments revolve around two of the many famous paranormal cases of which the Warrens have been a part, with the first film depicting the case of the Perron family, who are experiencing disturbing events in their newly acquired house in Rhode Island.
-The second entry focused on the controversial case of the Enfield poltergeist while briefly referring to the events that inspired The Amityville Horror.
-A sequel to the two films, The Conjuring: The Devil Made Me Do It, was released on June 4, 2021, and revolves around the trial of Arne Cheyenne Johnson, a murder that took place in 1981 in Connecticut.
+The franchise consists of four films in the main series: The Conjuring (2013), The Conjuring 2 (2016), The Conjuring: The Devil Made Me Do It (2021), and The Conjuring: Last Rites (2025).
+The first two were directed by James Wan and the next two by Michael Chaves.
+The first two installments revolve around two of the Warrens' many famous paranormal cases, with the first film depicting the case of the Perron family, who experienced disturbing events in their newly acquired house in Rhode Island.
+The second film focuses on the controversial case of the Enfield poltergeist while briefly referring to the events that inspired The Amityville Horror.
+The third entry in the main series, The Conjuring: The Devil Made Me Do It, was released in 2021 and revolves around the murder trial of Arne Cheyenne Johnson in 1981 in Connecticut.

-The franchise also includes Annabelle (2014), a prequel directed by The Conjuring cinematographer John R. Leonetti and produced by Peter Safran and Wan, which revealed the events of the doll of the same name before the Warrens came into contact with it at the start of the first film.
-A prequel, Annabelle: Creation (2017), directed by David F. Sandberg shows the events of the origins of the demon-manipulated doll.
-A third Annabelle film, Annabelle Comes Home, was released on June 26, 2019, with franchise writer Gary Dauberman making his directorial debut from a script he wrote.
-Producer Wan has likened the story to Night at the Museum, where Annabelle activates the haunted objects in the Warrens' artifact room.
+The franchise also includes Annabelle (2014), a prequel directed by The Conjuring cinematographer John R. Leonetti and produced by Wan and Peter Safran, which reveals the history of the Annabelle doll before the Warrens came into contact with it at the start of the first film.
+A prequel, Annabelle: Creation (2017), directed by David F. Sandberg, shows the origins of the demon-manipulated doll.
+A third Annabelle film, Annabelle Comes Home, was released in 2019, with franchise writer Gary Dauberman making his directorial debut from a script he wrote.
+Wan has likened the story to Night at the Museum, with Annabelle activating the haunted objects in the Warrens' artifact room.

-The Nun, a prequel based on a character introduced in The Conjuring 2, was released in 2018.
-The plot focused on the origins of the demonic nun Valak before coming in contact with the Warrens.
-A sequel to The Nun was announced, with Akela Cooper penning the script and Wan and Safran co-producing the project.
-By 2022, a sequel, titled The Nun 2, was in production, with Michael Chaves directing.
-A standalone film, The Curse of La Llorona, was released in April 2019.
+The Nun, a spiritual prequel based on a character introduced in The Conjuring 2, was released in 2018.
+The plot focuses on the origins of the demonic nun Valak before coming in contact with the Warrens.
+A sequel, The Nun II, was released in 2023, with Michael Chaves directing and Ian Goldberg, Richard Naing, and Akela Cooper serving as writers for the film.

-Wan stated that they sought accuracy to real life in making the main films, while the spin-offs allowed them to "just explore different sub-genres in the horror genre".
+Wan has said they sought accuracy to real life in making the main films, while the spin-offs allowed them to "just explore different sub-genres in the horror genre".